YooVVV/weeklySchedule/README.md

 2. As a user, I want to access a list of events of schedule, so that I can see the events in a schedule.

+3. As a user, I want to have a button in events list, so that I can add a new event.